On Feb. 6, 2015, the Supreme Court of Canada sent a powerful message heard around the world.

 This means individuals who were granted the right to a peaceful death by the Supreme Court may now found themselves barred from access.
 For example, patients with excruciating conditions like ALS, Multiple Sclerosis, and Parkinson’s disease are at risk of being denied a dignified death because their deaths may not be imminent.
 Other individuals, like those who have endured a serious stroke or a series of strokes, may also be trapped in intolerable suffering with no natural end in sight.
 For many of these individuals, this intolerable suffering can persist for years, and to force them to continue languishing in agony is exactly the kind of fate the Supreme Court ruled against.

 What procedural safeguards are required in Bill C-14?

 If the individual meets all the eligibility requirements and has clearly consented to an assisted death without any external coercion, they must submit a written request in the presence of two independent witnesses.
 Once the patient’s doctor (or nurse practitioner) determines that the patient is eligible for MAID, a second doctor or nurse practitioner — independent of both the first doctor and the patient — is required to give a second opinion on the patient’s eligibility.
 If both agree that the patient is eligible, MAID can be granted.

 There is a mandatory reflection period of at least 10 days that needs to occur between the day the patient signed the written request and the day MAID is provided.
-However, if death is imminent the reflection period may be reduced.
+However, if death or loss of capacity to provide informed consent is imminent, the reflection period may be reduced.

 Could a person with dementia qualify for MAID?